openbcl/fds-dockerfiles/README.md

 <sup>\*2</sup> Running with Docker Desktop based on Hyper-V which is supported by Windows 10 Pro and Windows Server 2016.
 To improve performance it might be advisable to run the image in [process isolation mode](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/hyperv-container).
 This mode is the standard configuration of Windows Server 2016 and optional on Windows 10 Pro.
 Having said that process isolation mode for Windows 10 is meant for development/testing.

-<sup>\*3</sup> Runs with warning (details on stackoverflow: [OpenMPI based on old hwloc doesn't support /proc/mount file having a line in it greater than 512 characters](https://stackoverflow.com/questions/46138549/docker-openmpi-and-unexpected-end-of-proc-mounts-line))
+<sup>\*3</sup> Runs with warning (details on stackoverflow: [OpenMPI based on old hwloc doesn't support /proc/mount file having a line in it greater than 512 characters](https://stackoverflow.com/questions/46138549/docker-openmpi-and-unexpected-end-of-proc-mounts-line)).
+This should not affect the functionality of FDS.

 <sup>\*4</sup> `fds` command does not work as expected.
 You should use `fds_local` or `mpiexec` instead.